Last Updated on

-Now, For all of you UK’s out there like me, you might be thinking yessss, I could do with not having wear four pairs of socks to bed in December BUT alas we’ll get colder and more erratic weather, That’s what our own planet is doing to us.
-Because we’re v v abusive to our one and only planet and she’s sick to the back teeth of it.
+Now, For all of you UK people out there like me, you might be thinking yessss, I could do with not having wear four pairs of socks to bed in December BUT alas we’ll get colder and more erratic weather, because of the Gulf Stream.

 Global warming will fuck up the gulf stream, and we’ll be freezing our tits off.

 NB: I am not a climate change scientist.
 I think we can reverse it.
 I certainly hope so.

 We may as well try though.
 Especially when if we each just do a little bit, it’ll add up.